roel4ez/blog/docs/articles/running-a-project-with-github-projects.md

 - 🪧**Milestones**: overview of issues grouped by milestone
 - 🏃**Current Sprint**: Board of issues in the current sprint
 - 🪲**Bugs**: Board for triaging Bugs
-- 🟣**Features**: Board of Features for a high level overview
+- 🟣**Features**: Board of Features for a high-level overview
 - 📖**Stories**: Board of Stories
 - ❗**No Milestone**: Used for triaging new issues

-Most of them are pretty straight-forward, but I'll dive in to a few things here:
+Most of them are pretty straight-forward, but I'll dive into a few things here:

 ### Current Sprint